Hyperbolic actions of higher-rank lattices come from rank-one factors: Introduction

 \subsection{Hyperbolic structures}

 The setup adopted here is inspired by the notion of \textit{hyperbolic structures}, defined in \cite{ABO} to capture \emph{cobounded} actions on hyperbolic spaces.
 Coarsely minimal actions provide a similar but broader setup (see \cite[Proposition 3.12]{ABO} for a comparison).
 In what follows, we regard a hyperbolic structure as an equivalence class (in the sense of Definition \ref{defn:equivalence}) of cobounded actions on hyperbolic spaces.
-Any such action is either coarsely minimal, or the hyperbolic space being acted on is bounded (giving rise to what is called the trivial structure).
-That is, the number of hyperbolic structures up to equivalence is the number of coarsely minimal action up to equivalence plus one.
+It is a general fact that any such action is either coarsely minimal, or the hyperbolic space being acted on is bounded (giving rise to what is called the trivial structure).
+While a coarsely minimal action may fail to be cobounded in general, it is worth noting that Theorem~\ref{T:main_intro} yields another rigidity feature of higher rank lattices, namely:

+\begin{corollary} Let $\Gamma < G$ be as in Theorem~\ref{T:main_intro}.
+Then any coarsely minimal isometric $\Gamma$-action on a geodesic hyperbolic space is cobounded. \end{corollary}

+Indeed, since the projection $\Gamma\to G_i$ has dense image, the result follows from Theorem~\ref{T:main_intro} because the $G_i$-action on the model space $X_i$ is cocompact.
-Therefore, in the language of \cite{ABO}, Theorem \ref{T:main_intro} implies that the lattices under consideration have exactly $n+1$ inequivalent hyperbolic structures.

-Note that in \cite{ABO}, for every integer $n \geq 1$ the authors construct a finitely generated group $\Gamma$ admitting precisely $n$ distinct hyperbolic structures; irreducible lattices in higher-rank semi-simple groups provide naturally occurring examples of that same phenomenon.
-Note that any lattice in a higher-rank simple Lie group has only the trivial hyperbolic structure by either \cite{Haettel} or Theorem \ref{T:main_intro}.
+By Corollary~\ref{cor-intro:CoarselyMinimal->cobounded}, the number of hyperbolic structures up to equivalence on $\Gamma$ is the number of coarsely minimal $\Gamma$-actions up to equivalence plus one.
+Therefore, in the language of \cite{ABO}, Theorem~\ref{T:main_intro} implies that the lattices under consideration have exactly $n+1$ inequivalent hyperbolic structures.
+Note that in \cite{ABO}, for every integer $n \geq 1$ the authors construct a finitely generated group $\Gamma$ admitting precisely $n$ distinct hyperbolic structures; irreducible lattices in higher-rank semisimple Lie groups provide naturally occurring examples of that same phenomenon.
+Note that any lattice in a higher-rank simple Lie group has only the trivial hyperbolic structure by \cite{Haettel} or Corollary~\ref{cor-intro:NoAction}.